CalvinsOmutoko/Call_center_Analysis/README.md

        **Recommendation**
       Conduct customer feedback analysis to identify recurring issues.
 Focus on improving resolution times and training agents on empathy and problem-solving

-  - **Agent Performance**

-	**Agents with notable performance**
-  Greg has the highest average satisfaction rate (3.43) and above-average resolution calls.
-	Jim also handles a large call volume with consistent stats.

-	**Agents with room for improvement**
-  Martha has a lower resolution count (49.49%) and lower satisfaction rate.

-    **Recommendation**
-    Offer targeted coaching to Martha and others falling below benchmarks.